garctaedius/change_wallpaper/README.md

 ## Set up code and python environment
 - Download the directory from GitHub.
 Press the green "Code" button at the top and download the zip.
 Extract it where you want to keep the script.
 - Open the terminal and navigate to the directory.
-If you don't know how to, you can navigate to the directory in your normal file explorer, right click, and press "Open in Terminal".
+If you don't know how to, do this: Go back to your extracted folder, where you can see all the project files.
+Press ctrl+l, then ctrl+c to copy the path to the folder you are in.
+Press the Windows key and type "cmd" and then enter to open the command line terminal.
+Type "cd ", then press ctrl+shift+v to paste the path to the terminal.
+Press Enter.
 - Set up a pip virtualenvironment ("*venv*"):
 ```bash
 py -m venv venv
 ```
-- Activate the environment:
+- Activate the environment: (If you are using PowerShell, make sure to instead run venv\Scripts\Activate.ps1, and make sure you are running as Administrator)
 ```bash
 venv\Scripts\activate.bat
 ```